 32 semi-sweet chocolate chips

 64 jumbo red heart sprinkles

-- I know most buckeye recipes don’t call for heavy whipping cream, but I have been using it for a while and like how it effects the texture of the fudge.
+- I know most Buckeye recipes don't call for heavy whipping cream, but I have been using it for a while and like how it affects the texture of the fudge.
 It is perfectly creamy.

 Make sure you fill in any thin spots or holes and be sure the chocolate goes all the way up to the edge of the egg cavity.
 Wipe the excess chocolate off around the edge of the eggs.